-To many in the business world, the title of CMO seems like it’s cursed.
-It feels like many CMOs don’t last very long in a company—and that’s for businesses that have a CMO at all.
-As more organizations move into the digital space, the title of CDO (chief digital officer) has taken over many responsibilities once overseen by the CMO role.
+To many in the corporate world, the title of CMO seems like it’s cursed.
+It feels like many CMOs don’t last very long in companies—and that’s for businesses that have a CMO at all.
+As more organizations move into the digital space, the title of CDO (chief digital officer) has taken over many responsibilities once overseen by the chief marketing officer role.
 That’s not to mention that many companies’ leadership gives CMOs a ton of responsibility without the authoritative backing needed to get things done.
 So for many, the question is, what is a CMO, and is there a need for them anymore?

 What Is a CMO?

 A chief marketing officer (CMO) sets a company’s marketing direction, builds a business’s marketing strategy, manages creative information, and leads multiple marketing teams.
 Additionally, they are in charge of executing the vision of the CEO, CVO, or founder of the company in a creative way.
 If you think of an organization like building a house, the chif marketing officer would be the architect.
 With this role, they must synergize with cross-functional teams such as product development and customer services to bring the business’s vision to life.

 As a CMO follows through on the marketing plan and overall business strategy, they need to be able to answer the following questions: